-reduced health inequalities enabling more people to live healthier longer lives access to equitable opportunities and life chances great transport links with low carbon and active travel opportunities for all • a cleaner and more attractive city and neighbourhood.
+- reduced health inequalities enabling more people to live healthier longer lives - access to equitable opportunities and life chances people enjoying independent lives - great transport links with low carbon and active travel opportunities for all a cleaner and more attractive city and neighbourhood.

-Local data shows that 99.5% of new birth visits and 98.3% of $2-2\frac{1}{2}$ year-old reviews were within timescale at the end of March 2023.
+Local data shows that 100% of new birth visits and 96.9% of 2-21⁄2 year-old reviews were within timescale at the end of March 2024.